Maintaining Painted Surfaces: Long-Term Care and Touch-Up Tips

 Using Quality Paints and Materials

-For the smoothest finish, lightly sand between coats.
-Especially important for dark colors.
-Use fine-grit sandpaper (around 220 grit) to lightly scuff the surface.
-Wipe away dust with a tack cloth before applying the next coat.
+For the smoothest results, lightly sand between coats with fine-grit sandpaper (around 220).
+Wipe away dust before applying the next layer.

-Follow the spread rate recommendations.
-Don't spread the paint too thin, or it won't provide good coverage.
-Apply at least two coats for even color and the best durability.
-Some dark or vibrant colors may require an extra coat.
+Follow the paint’s spread rate instructions.
+Don’t stretch the paint too thin—apply at least two coats for even coverage.
+Dark or bold colors may need an extra coat for depth.

 Caring for Painted Surfaces Long-Term